 Cisco Systems Inc has issued a warning of newly discovered vulnerabilities in its Unified Contact Center products, and the operating system running much of its networking equipment.

-A Data-LinkSwitching (DLSw) feature in the Cisco IOS could permit a Denial of Service (DoS) attack
+A Data-LinkSwitching (DLSw) feature in the Cisco IOS could permit a Denial of Service (DoS) attack using an invalid value in a DLSw exchange message that can crash an IOS device.

 Exploiting the flaw would require an attacker to establish a DLSw connection to the device and launch the exploit using ports TCP/2065 and TCP/2067.